dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 ![](https://github.com/dbbrandt/short_answer_granding_capstone_project/blob/master/data/results/seb/seb_tf_train_results.png?raw=true)

+**Sagemaker Hypertuning**

+Starting with the local testing results, a Jupyter Notebook was used to run Hypertuning for the LSTM/Tensorflow model.
+A total of 18 Hyptertuning jobs were run with the results of the best training job ending about the same as from the local training best restults.

+The basic estimator was tested first based on successful local parameters and the results were consistent:

+       hyperparameters = {
+        'epochs': 200,
+        'embedding_size': 30,
+        'flatten': 0,
+        'lstm_dim_1': 100,
+        'lstm_dim_2': 0,
+        'dropout': 0.2

+*Hypertuning* was tested using ranges around the successful local values:

+       max_jobs = 18, # The total number of models to train
+       max_parallel_jobs = 6, # The number of models to train in parallel
+       hyperparameter_ranges = {
+            'dropout': ContinuousParameter(0.1, 0.4),
+            'embedding_size': IntegerParameter(20, 100),
+            'lstm_dim_1': IntegerParameter(50, 150)
+       })

+* dropout: 0.22199686351998094
+* embedding_size: 54
+* lstm_size 97

+    predictions  0.0  1.0
+    actuals
+    0.0           23    3
+    1.0            7   10

+    Recall:     0.588
+    Precision:  0.769
+    Accuracy:   0.767

 **2. SEB Data with XGBoost**

 Testing XGBoost both locally and on SageMaker is much more straight forward with no complexity in variations of the structure of the model.
 This is a straightforward hypertuning exercise.